artnoisenik/machinelee/docs/companies/companies.md

 sidebar_position: 1
 ---

 Several companies and organizations have developed Large Language Models (LLMs).
-Here's a short list of some notable ones:
+Here's a short list of notable ones:

 1. **OpenAI**: Known for developing the GPT (Generative Pre-trained Transformer) series, including GPT-3 and GPT-4.